netodevel/cli-spring-boot-scaffold/README.md

 #About
 Generate api scaffold with spring boot rest, creating a api rest with and spring boot in an easy and productive way.

-Scaffold for java web, a clean generate with simple classes.
+Scaffold for java/kotlin web, a clean generate with simple classes.

 #Alert
 In development.
 Help us!
 Make a fork!